DenaAnanda25/DenaAnanda25/README.md

 ### Hello Everyone, nice to meet you 👋
 <br />Welcome to my homepage profile.
-My name is Dena Ananda, a fresh graduate of Telecommunication Engineering from Telkom Univesity.
+My name is Dena Ananda, a fresh graduate of Telecommunication Engineering from Telkom University.
 <br />🌱 I’m currently learning Data Analysis, Machine Learning, and Data Science.
 <br /><br />📫 How to reach me:
 <br />E-mail: denaananda8@gmail.com